 10 examples of how ‘DEVICE fetish’ is ruining EdTech

-Educational debate around technology is, as my father often says, ‘arse before elbow’.
-It’s obsessed with devices – tablets, mobiles, whiteboards, holes-in-walls, micro:bits, Raspberry Pis, 3D printers and so on - which is to focus on the wrong end of the problem.
+Educational debate around technology is, as my father often says, ‘arse before elbow’, as are shows such as BETT.
+It’s obsessed with devices – tablets, mobiles, whiteboards, holes-in-walls, micro:bits, Raspberry Pis, 3D printers, VR and so on - which is to focus on the wrong end of the problem.
 Device fetishism has been a destructive force in research, procurement, projects and outcomes.
 So here’s some blowback.
 Note that I’ve been implementing and writing about the use of tech in learning for 33 years, so I’m speaking, not as a philistine, but a convert.

 This is Audrey Mullen, a US high school student, with an entrepreneurial flair.
 She does Kite Reviews, through a consultancy that hires out fellow students to evaluate Edtech.
 I like this.
 I founded and ran a large test lab, called the ‘Epicentre’ and for years and got to know a lot about testing, usability and target audience evaluation.
 One thing I did learn, was to listen to real users, backed up with methodologies developed by Nielsen, Norman, Krug and others.
 It’s so easy to get 50 year-olds entranced by shiny devices, to buy stuff, implement their ideas, only to find that they are then treated with contempt by users.
 Young people always like receiving new shiny toys, then look on their use in school as if they were watching their dads dance in a nightclub.